HackYourFuture/JavaScript2/Week3/MAKEME.md

 const flattenedArr = [1, 2, 3, 4, 5, 6];
 ```

-How about 3 dimensions?
-How about with _K_ dimensions?
-What if you didn't know how deep the array was nested?
-(You don't have to write code for this but think about it.)

 **2.7** Here are two functions that look like they do the something similar but they print different results.
 Please explain what's going on here.

 ```js